Can Shopify Legacy Customers Edit Their Orders After Checkout?

 Customers often realize a mistake right after checkout.
 A wrong address, an incorrect variant, or a missed add-on.
 For Shopify merchants, the immediate question is whether customers can fix these issues themselves.

-Clarify that customers cannot self-serve edits, while merchants may edit orders in admin under Shopify rules.
+The customers cannot self-serve edits, while merchants may edit orders in admin under Shopify rules.
 Once payment is completed, Shopify treats the order as finalized, and any changes must be handled by the merchant, not the customer.

 This guide explains why Shopify enforces this restriction, how Legacy customer accounts differ from newer account experiences, and what realistic options merchants have to handle post-checkout order changes without disrupting fulfillment or payments.